Kish Island: Modern era

 Following the early 20th century, Kish began to attract interest for its potential as a resort destination.
 In 1972, during the reign of Mohammad Reza Pahlavi, the Kish Development Organisation was established with the goal of transforming the island into a major luxury tourism hub.
-In 1989, ministerial approval was granted for the creation of a special industrial trade zone, and by 1992, the Kish Free Trade Organisation was formally established.
+In 1989, ministerial approval was granted for the creation of a special industrial trade zone.
+In 1992, the Kish Free Trade Organisation was established.
 Since then, Kish has seen significant investment in infrastructure, helping it emerge as one of Iran's principal commercial and tourist centres.

 In March 2007, retired FBI agent turned private investigator Robert Levinson disappeared while on Kish Island during a meeting with American fugitive Dawud Salahuddin.
 The incident garnered international attention and remains unresolved.

 In July 2019, British singer Joss Stone was denied entry to the island by Iranian officials, who claimed she lacked the necessary documentation.
 Stone later alleged that authorities were concerned she might attempt to perform publicly, in contravention of Iranian laws regarding female performers.

+Harireh

+Harireh is an ancient 8th century city located in what is now Kish, Iran.
+It is situated in the center of the northern coast of the island.
+Its area is about 3 square kilometres (1.2 sq mi).

 Geography

-Kish is located in the Persian Gulf, 19 km from mainland Iran, and has an area of approximately 91 km2 with an outer boundary of 40 km and a nearly elliptical shape.
+Kish is located in the Persian Gulf, 19 km from mainland Iran, and has an area of approximately 91 km2 with a 40 km coastline, and a nearly elliptical shape.